rackerlabs/docs-core-infra-user-guide/cloud_servers/dns.rst

 Now, on the Server Details screen, you will now see 1 Record listed next to the Reverse DNS option.
 Clicking this link will display the details for the reverse DNS you just added.

+[insert screenshot from previous link that corresponds here]

 Troubleshooting your Reverse DNS record
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^